ahrchen/digital-garden-knowselfdaily/_notes/SwiftUI/SwiftUI Property Wrappers/SwiftUI State Wrapper.md

 When we put @State before a property, we effectively move its storage out from our struct and into shared storage managed by SwiftUI.
 This means SwiftUI can destroy and recreate our struct whenever needed (and this can happen a lot!), without losing the state it was storing.

+A new Struct object is created each time the values in the struct changes.

 Use onChange() to watch for changes to the State Wrapper and respond to state changes

 ### Usage